Hong Kong pro-democracy lawmakers to resign as Beijing moves to quash opposition

 Government supporters say the authorities are trying to restore stability in China’s freest city after a year of unrest.

-Additional reporting by Marius Zaharia, Donny Kwok, Joyce Zhou and Farah Master, Writing by Marius Zaharia, Editing by Robert Birsel, Angus MacSwan and Gareth Jones
+Additional reporting by Marius Zaharia, Donny Kwok, Joyce Zhou and Farah Master in Hong Kong; additional reporting by David Brunnstrom in Washington , Writing by Marius Zaharia, Editing by Robert Birsel, Angus MacSwan and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.